Hazel Grove: Sport and recreation

 Speedway racing was staged at the Hazel Grove Greyhound Stadium in 1937, although details of the meetings are sketchy.
 Greyhound racing meetings were held every Saturday afternoon for many years, until the track was closed around 1960.
 In the 1970s, part of the site was made into an extension of the local football pitches on Torkington Park for amateur teams to use, until the site was sold and redeveloped; partly as a Carpetright store, partly as the Greyhound Industrial Estate.

-Hazel Grove has two recreational centres: Hazel Grove Sports Centre, in the grounds of Hazel Grove High School, and Life Leisure Hazel Grove (Hazel Grove Swimming Pool).
+The area has two recreational centres: Hazel Grove Sports Centre, in the grounds of the high school, and Life Leisure on Jackson's Lane, which includes a swimming pool.

 Hazel Grove Snooker Club, on Macclesfield Road, has been a notable centre of national snooker competitions since its establishment in November 1984.
 Being one of the largest snooker venues in the UK, the club has hosted a substantial number of WPBSA (later WSA) and ESPB competitions throughout the last three decades, leading to two confirmed and referee-verified 147 breaks at the club (Jason Prince in British Open Qualifier, 13 January 1999, and Nick Dyson in UK Tour Event 4, 2 March 1999).

 The club has also hosted major disability sports events, such as the WDBS Northern Classic 2019 for participants with learning and physical disabilities and the WDBS DS Active Workshop 2019 providing snooker training for players with Down's Syndrome.

 There is also a tennis and bowling club on Douglas Road and two cricket clubs, Hazel Grove CC and Norbury CC.
 The latter includes a lacrosse club and crown green bowling club, each with their own facilities.
 Torkington Park provides crown green bowling, tennis courts and football pitches.

 Hazel Grove Football Club was founded in 1957 and play their home games at Torkington Park.
 The club was taken over by new management in 2014 and plays in the Manchester Saturday Morning Football League.
 Richmond Rovers JFC is a junior football club based opposite the high school on Jacksons Lane.